CSRGH27/Chat-box/README.md

+Project Chat-box

+Install node if you don't have it on your computer

+Run npm/yarn install for install all the modules

+Run npm/yarn start for run the application

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>